 - Rejection from a mother cat or poor nursing: A mother cat plays a huge role in ensuring that a kitten gets the right nutrition for proper growth.
-After birth, every nutrition that kitten needs are available in its mother’s breast milk.
-As a result, if a mother rejects its kitten (which happens in many cases) or is unable to provide enough breast milk, then the kitten will be malnourished and be prone to diseases.
+After birth, all nutrition that a kitten needs is available in its mother’s breast milk.
+As a result, if a mother rejects its kitten (which happens in many cases) or is unable to provide enough milk, then the kitten will be malnourished and be prone to diseases.

-- Infections and parasites: Parasites and infections breakdown easily breakdown the young immune system of kittens.
+- Infections and parasites: Parasites and infections easily weaken and break down the young immune system of kittens.
 This makes them unable to withstand or fight off diseases.
 Viral or bacterial infections play a huge role in weakening a kitten’s immune system and putting it at serious risk.

 - Hemolytic anemia: This occurs when a kitten is born with a blood type that is different from its mother’s blood type.
 As a result, the kitten may inherit certain antibodies from its mother’s breast milk, which will go on and attack its blood cells and weaken its immune system.